This recipe helps you to create a report that filters on follow-up tickets. It can be used to include or exclude those tickets.

 Enhancing your report

 You can also filter on the Ticket Creation Date and only return tickets created within a specific date range.
-See below for an example of how to setup a date filter within the query.
+See below for an example of how to setup a date filter within the report.

 - In the Filters panel, click Add.